openupm/openupm/docs/docs/adding-upm-package.md

 Please create an issue on the author's repository for making GitHub releases.
 The git tag should be a valid semver.

+### Handling Failed Builds

+You can view the reason of failed build at build issues section of the package detail page.
+The most common issue is *version conflict*, means a package with with same version already exists.
+The package owner need bump the version with a new GitHub release, or retag the existing release.
+Build pipelines will rebuild a failed release if detecting that the git tag is removed or retagged.

+However, build pipelines will not rebuild a already succeeded release if detecting that the git tag is removed or retagged.
+Because it's a bad practice for talking off or replacing an existing release for a public registry.
+If the intention is to fix something, the packager owner is recommended to bump the version with a new git tag.
+For the rare case, please [create an issue](https://github.com/openupm/openupm/issues) for unpublishing.

 ### Handling the Custom Build Script

 Build pipelines simply detect the package folder, and run the `npm publish` command in that folder to publish a package.
 If what you want is to exclude certain files from the package bundle, you can use the `.npmigore` file at the same path of the `package.json` file.
 Learn more [here](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package).

 The custom build script is not supported at the moment.
-We're looking for an example repository to work with to support the custom build script.
+We're looking for an candidate repository to work with to support the custom build script.
 If your package do need the feature, please [create an issue](https://github.com/openupm/openupm/issues) to start a conversation.